odrevet/music-box-tune-tracker/fred_record_player.md

 ## Windows path separator

-The MONO_IOMAP need to be set to all
+The MONO_IOMAP environment variable need to be set to all

 ```
 export MONO_IOMAP="all"